 Reebok Club C 85 FVS History

-Reebok’s stubbornly old-school lineup hasn’t vaporized in spite of the massive wave of futuristic runners, trainers, and sneakers in today’s market.
+Reebok’s old-school sneaker lineup hasn’t vaporized in spite of the massive wave of futuristic runners, trainers, and sneakers in today’s market.
 The Reebok Club C 85 FVS is one of the modernized examples of Reebok’s tennis classics that reigned supreme back in the 1980s and stays relevant today among sneaker lovers.

-The clean, definitive style of the C 85 was first witnessed on the tennis scene in 1985.
+The clean, definitive style of the Reebok Club C 85 was first witnessed on the tennis scene in 1985.
 The original model, made of durable leather upper and terry towel lining, is a renamed version of the tennis-specific Reebok Revenge Plus with the C denoting “Champion.”
 The rebranding represents the type of market it caters to more accurately.

 From the days of Boris Becker to the present time, trends have changed, but this tennis-born icon managed to stay very much alive.
 Though it is no longer fitted for the court, its form is much welcomed by sneaker enthusiasts.
 The brand does a few tweaks on the upper colors and sole designs from time to time to keep it looking fresh.